John Wolff's Web Museum

 of the sliding handle interlock plate.

-- Insert the left-hand end of the rotor into the bearing housing
+- Insert the left-hand end of the rotor shaft into the bearing

-(no bearings yet) and lower the right-hand plate onto its dowels.
+housing (no bearings yet), and lower the right-hand side plate onto its

 - Lift the rotor clear of the driving gear and turn it until the

-- Engage the gears on the left-hand side, check the timing and
+- Engage the gears on the left-hand side.
+Check the timing marks,

 correct as necessary, then insert the bearing.

 - Check the reversing operation.
 Carefully make a forward turn and

 watch as the counter drive pawl passes through the cut-out in the

 rotor shaft.
 The pawl will foul on the shaft if the assembly is